DocentEDU/jekyll-website/README.md

 Might not give Matt enough freedom though.

-Webhook deployment is also a bit technical.
+Webhook deployment is also a bit technical?